DHCodeReview/rollingwindows/rolling_windows_api_docs.md

 ## `rollingwindows.filters`

 Contains registered filters.
 There are currently two registered filters: `WordFilter` and `NonStopwordFilter`.
-Each filter is an implementation of the `Filter` protocol, which has a `metadata` property and an `apply` method.
+Each filter is a subclass of the `BaseFilter` class, which has a `metadata` property.

 ### `rollingwindows.filters.filter_doc`